Hippocampome-Org/hco_dev_docs/docs/oblomem/stdp_analyses.md

 ## Reporting delta_t for Analyses

 Online articles have described that saving data produced by CUDA code for debugging purposes can be done with print statements.
-The printed material can then be transfered to a text file by copy and pasting the contents from a command prompt to the text file.
-CUDA (as of April 2025) is limited in its abilities to directly write to output files within code that processes GPU commands and therefore the print statements are used instead of writing to an output file.
+The printed material can then be transferred ("redirected") to a log file (at least in Linux) using command output redirection.
+CUDA (as of April 2025) is limited in its abilities to directly write to output files within code that processes GPU commands and therefore the print statements are used instead of directly writing to an output file.
+Redirecting output is described in a section below and can be used instead of directly writing output to a log file within CUDA code.

 Print statements in CUDA code can be used to report delta_t as CARLsim detects it in simulations.
 This can be used to analyze in detail the calculations that are used as a part of STDP.
 These statements being used in CUDA code assumes that the simulation will be run in GPU mode in order to run the CUDA code.
 The print statements can be put into the file snn_gpu_module.cu.